 Initially, symptoms of subacute bacterial endocarditis are vague: low-grade fever (< 39° C), night sweats, fatigability, malaise, and weight loss.
 Chills and arthralgias may occur.
 Symptoms and signs of valvular insufficiency may be a first clue.
 Initially, ≤ 15% of patients have fever or a murmur, but eventually almost all develop both.
 Physical examination may be normal or include pallor, fever, change in a preexisting murmur or development of a new regurgitant murmur, and tachycardia.

 Because symptoms and signs are nonspecific, vary greatly, and may develop insidiously, diagnosis requires a high index of suspicion.
 Endocarditis should be suspected in patients with fever and no obvious source of infection, particularly if a heart murmur is present.
-Suspicion of endocarditis should be very high if blood cultures are positive in patients who have a history of a heart valve disorder, who have had certain recent invasive procedures, or who abuse IV drugs.
+Suspicion of endocarditis should be very high if blood cultures are positive in patients who have a history of a heart valve disorder, who have had certain recent invasive procedures, or who use IV illicit drugs.
 Patients with documented bacteremia should be examined thoroughly and repeatedly for new valvular murmurs and signs of emboli.

 Transesophageal echocardiography should be done when